Raphaël Merkies: Southern

 On 10 June 2023, Merkies joined Southern, signing his first professional contract.
 He went on to take time off school and announced his decision to pursue football as a full-time passion prior to signing with Southern.
 Merkies netted his first goal for Southern in once again a Hong Kong Sapling Cup tie against his former club HKFC in a 2–2 draw away from home.

 Shandong Taishan

 On 14 February 2025, Merkies joined Chinese Super League club Shandong Taishan.

 International career

 On 10 October 2024, Merkies received his HKSAR passport after staying in Hong Kong for seven years, making him eligible to represent Hong Kong internationally.

 After acquiring his HKSAR passport, Merkies was named in the 52-man preliminary squad in preparation for the national team's friendly fixtures for November 2024.

-On 19 March 2025, Merkies made his international debut for Hong Kong in a friendly match against Macau and scored his first senior goal.
+On 19 March 2025, Merkies made his international debut for Hong Kong in a friendly match against Macau and scored his first international goal.

 On 9 October 2025, Merkies scored a hat-trick, including a crucial goal in the eleventh minute of stoppage time against Bangladesh in a 4–3 away win in the 2027 AFC Asian Cup qualification third round.